 Yet another day at the office.
 It’s already 1 pm and you still haven’t finished entering all your customers’ data into that confounded Excel table.
 You’re drowning in sales quotas and you can feel the judgmental looks your managers are throwing your way, as if this whole mess is your fault.

 Thankfully, technology is making sure situations like these will soon become a thing of the past.
-With the development of CRM (customer relationship management) systems, managing all this customer data, communicating with other teams, and creating effective sales strategies is much easier.
+You can now schedule employees’ shifts online and organize contracts in a matter of minutes using enterprise contract management tools.
+Similarly, the development of CRM (customer relationship management) systems has made managing customer data, communicating with other teams, and creating effective sales strategies much easier.
 Unfortunately, implementing CRM systems does not always lead to success stories.

 Check out our CRM statistics below to improve your business and avoid the stress of managing your customer data manually.